Lipoic acid

 Lipoic acid (LA), also known as α-lipoic acid, alpha-lipoic acid (ALA) and thioctic acid, is an organosulfur compound derived from caprylic acid (octanoic acid).
-ALA is made in animals normally, and is essential for aerobic metabolism.
-It is also manufactured and is available as a dietary supplement in some countries where it is marketed as an antioxidant, and is available as a pharmaceutical drug in other countries.
+ALA, which is made in animals normally, is essential for aerobic metabolism.
+It is also available as a dietary supplement or pharmaceutical drug in some countries.
 Lipoate is the conjugate base of lipoic acid, and the most prevalent form of LA under physiological conditions.

-Only the (R)-(+)-enantiomer (RLA) exists in nature and is essential for aerobic metabolism because RLA is an essential cofactor of many enzyme complexes.
+Only the (R)-(+)-enantiomer (RLA) exists in nature.
+RLA is an essential cofactor of many processes.

 Physical and chemical properties

-Lipoic acid (LA), also known as α-lipoic acid, alpha-lipoic acid (ALA), and thioctic acid is an organosulfur compound derived from octanoic acid.
-LA contains two sulfur atoms (at C6 and C8) connected by a disulfide bond and is thus considered to be oxidized although either sulfur atom can exist in higher oxidation states.
+Lipoic acid contains two sulfur atoms connected by a disulfide bond in the 1,2-dithiolane ring.
+It also carries a carboxylic acid group.
+It is considered to be oxidized relative to its acyclic relative dihydrolipoic acid, in which each sulfur exists as a thiol.
+It is a yellow solid.